 - Compensation for any care and assistance your family members or friends gave you either immediately after the surgery or during your recovery.

 Why choose Royds Withy King?

-We understand how traumatic anaesthetic awareness can be and we appreciate the significant effect that it can have on your life afterwards.
+We understand how traumatic anaesthetic awareness or anaphylaxis can be and we appreciate the significant effect that it can have on your life afterwards.
 We are dedicated to working with you to get compensation that will help you get back on track.